chonpisitkong01/platform-engineering-kubecon-na-2025/docs/end-to-end/lab-guide.md

 #### Usage Example

-To deploy a new Crossplane Claim through ArgoCD:
+To deploy a new Crossplane Composite Resource through ArgoCD:

 1. Create the directory structure: `demo-cluster/default/WebApp/`
-2. Add your claim YAML: `demo-cluster/default/WebApp/my-webapp.yaml`
+2. Add your Composite Resource YAML: `demo-cluster/default/WebApp/my-webapp.yaml`
 3. Commit and push to the `main` branch
 4. ArgoCD automatically creates an Application named `default-webapp-my-webapp`
-5. The WebApp claim is synced to the `default` namespace
+5. The WebApp Composite Resource is synced to the `default` namespace

 You can view all auto-generated Applications with: